hashicorp/terraform/website/intro/getting-started/modules.html.md

 ```

 By default, this command does not check for new module versions that may be
 available, so it is safe to run multiple times.
-The `-update` option will
+The `-upgrade` option will
 additionally check for any newer versions of existing modules and providers
 that may be available.